 David Roberts is the Chairman of Nationwide Building Society and Beazley plc.
 From 2010 to 2014 he was on the Board of Lloyds Banking Group, where he was Group Deputy Chairman and Chairman of the Board Risk Committee.

 David has many years of experience at board and executive level in retail and commercial banking in the UK and internationally.
 He joined Barclays in 1983 and held various senior management positions culminating in Executive Director, member of the Group Executive Committee and Chief Executive, International Retail and Commercial Banking, a position he held until December 2006.

 He is a former Non-Executive Director of BAA plc and Absa Group SA, and was Chairman and Chief Executive of Bawag PSK AG, Austria’s second largest retail bank.
 David has a degree in Mathematics from Birmingham University and holds an MBA and Honorary Doctorate in Business Administration from Henley Business School.

 He is a fellow of the Chartered Institute of Financial Services and a Member of the Strategy Board of Henley Business School at the University of Reading.

 Joanne Shaw joined the board in October 2016.
 She is a qualified accountant and has chaired the audit committees of the NAO and the Money Advice Service.
-Her experience in the health sector includes: acute and primary care; urgent care; commissioning; remote and digital health assessment, advice and information; medicines; and prevention.
-She is currently Deputy Chair of Nuffield Health and Chair of the British Equestrian Federation.
+Her experience in the health sector includes: urgent care; commissioning; remote and digital health assessment, advice and information; medicines; and prevention.
+She currently sits on the board of Vitality Health.

 As past chair of NHS Direct, Joanne has a strong interest in the use of mobile and digital channels for health and medicines.
 In her professional roles and in her writing for health publications she is known for advocating partnership between patients and health professionals and supporting people to make better-informed choices about their health.